huaminghuangtw/Evergreen-Notes/Permanent-Notes/communication.md

 > _“If you tell the truth, you don’t have to remember anything.” — Mark Twain_

-> _Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind._
+> _“Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.” — Dr. Seuss_

 > _“It is better to be hated for what you are than to be loved for what you are not.” — André Gide_